benbacardi/benbacardi.github.io/_posts/2019-11-16-junos-commit-history-who-did-what.md

 Junos has always had one fantastic advantage over Cisco's IOS: the ability to stage a pending commit, and see a history of changes, rather than each command immediately being executed on the running config a soon as you hit Enter.

-The `show | compare rollback X` command's has always been able to show you the difference between your current config and what the config was like _X_ commits ago.
+The `show | compare rollback X` command has always been able to show you the difference between your current config and what the config was like _X_ commits ago.
 However, I've always found it difficult to figure out what exactly was done in a single commit (or batch of commits) if they weren't the most recent.
 That is, until I learnt of this command: `show system rollback compare X Y`!
 This lets you see the changes that were introduced just between the _X_ and _Y_ commits.

 Here's a real life example.
 Below is the commit history for a device at work.
 You can see there were a number of batches of commits going back in time where different individuals have done sole changes on the device: